 Thales offers a complete set of flexible, personalized solutions to meet all requirements and suit your needs:

 - Personalized smart health card & insurance card

 With references in Algeria, Bulgaria (military), Azerbaijan, Gabon, Germany, China, Finland, France, Mexico, Puerto Rico, Slovenia, Sweden, and Europe with the European health card, Thales is a reliable and robust partner.

 The Algerian health program CHIFA utilizes smart health cards for patients (here in a reader) and smart USB tokens (with a secure microprocessor) for professionals.

 Why use a smart health card?

-By identifying the holder and his/her affiliation to an organization, and by verifying his/her rights, a smart card acts as an essential component of the IT system to create and secure transmission of standardized medical expense claims.
+By identifying the holder and his/her affiliation to an organization and verifying his/her rights, a smart card acts as an essential component of the IT system to create and secure the transmission of standardized medical expense claims.